I. General Principles

 - Fine: monetary penalty of not more than Seven Hundred and Fifty Dollars ($750.00).

 - Educational Remedies: meetings with University officials or others, unpaid University or community service, or other educational assignments.
 These may include, but are not limited to, referrals to Student Health Services, attendance at workshops or panel discussions, letters of apology, and reflective essays.
 Service assignments may occur on or off Campus.
 Conditions may be specified for the completion of the sanction.
-Where a violation involves drug use, the Judicial Administrator or UJB also may require the student to participate in drug screening on a scheduled or random basis.
+Where a violation involves drug use, the OSCCS or SCB also may require the student to participate in drug screening on a scheduled or random basis.
 Any and all costs associated with the screening are the responsibility of the student.

 - Disciplinary Activity Limitation: ineligibility for participation in any or all elected and appointed positions within the University; also ineligibility for participation in all forensic, athletic, dramatic, musical, social, or other University recognized activities for a specified period of time.